 This UTAS unit is customised specifically for DoE employees.
-It is a Semester 1 unit (February- June 2020).
-It consists of:
+It is a Semester 1 unit (February- June 2021).

-- One workshop day at the PLI that covers the first four weeks of unit content
+- One online workshop day that covers the first four weeks of unit content

 - Up to 9 weeks online content (readings, discussions)